LisaGotzian/scicloud/UsefulDevCmd.md

 + In order to avoid a crash of the program due to errors and to rather store those you can use try(expr, silent = TRUE)) or the more sophisticated function tryCatch(expr, ..., finally)
 + More sophisticated error handling based on [ArgumentCheck](https://cran.r-project.org/web/packages/ArgumentCheck/vignettes/ArgumentChecking.html): `ArgumentCheck` allows to collect all errors made instead of stopping after the first encountered error.
 This gives a more complete picture of errors to the user.
 A sample process is documented in the beginning of `2_processMetaDataMatrix.R`.
 + Update Documentation .Rd files -> Run devtools::document() (or press Ctrl/Cmd + Shift + D in RStudio) to convert roxygen comments to .Rd files. (devtools::document() calls roxygen2::roxygenise() to do the hard work.)
++ when we want the function to be accessible by the user, add #’@export to the top of the function and run `devtools::document()` to invoke roxgen to update `Namespace` automatically

+## Writing test cases to check functionality/computation

++ We use testthat unit testing package to writing our test cases
++ to create a test file under the test/testthat directory, just run `usethis::use_test("metaMatrix")`
+  + A test is created with `test_that()`, it groups together multiple (or only one) expectation(s) to test the output from a function
+  + expectation describes the expected result of a function call/computation e.g. does it have the right class or value?
+    + expectations are functions that start with `expect_` e.g. `expect_equal`, `expect_true` , `expect_match`, etc.

++ to run all test files under the test directory: `test_dir("./tests/testthat", reporter = "summary”)` or just run one test file: `test_file("./tests/testthat/test-metaMatrix.R")`

 # Testing the package once it's done
 This protocol is supposed to give guidance when we later check the package against a number of pdfs.